Yogesh-K-Matkar/DemoOcelotAPIGatewayInMcroservice/GatewayAPI/README.md

  ***

  ## Main Concepts Of Projects

+ 1. **Services** :-
+   - Services are reusable code block/logic registered in the Dependency Injection (DI) container which have their own indenpendent functionality.
+      Functionality such as authentication,data access,logs management,etc
+   - By injecting into controllers, middleware, or other services, developers can do code reusability, maintainability, and separation of concerns within their applications.

+     - **Service Lifetimes** :- Services can be registered with different lifetimes, such as Singleton (one instance for the entire application), Scoped (one instance per request), or Transient (a new instance each time it is requested).

+     Syntax:-
+            ```csharp
+                  builder.Services.AddScoped<IProductService, ProductService>();
+            ```

+ 2. **Middleware** :-
+    - Middleware is sequence pipeline of processes that each HTTP incoming request and outcoming response
+    - Process such as authentication, logging, error handling, or modifying the request/response.

+       Syntax:-

+              ```csharp

+                    var app = builder.Build();
+                    app.UseExceptionHandler("/error");       // 1.
+Error handling
+                    app.UseHsts();                           // 2.
+Enforce HTTPS
+                    app.UseHttpsRedirection();               // 3.
+Redirect HTTP → HTTPS
+                    app.UseResponseCompression();            // 4.
+Compress responses
+                    app.UseStaticFiles();                    // 5.
+Serve static content
+                    app.UseRouting();                        // 6.
+Match route patterns
+                    app.UseCors();                           // 7.
+Apply CORS rules
+                    app.UseAuthentication();                 // 8.
+Verify user credentials
+                    app.UseAuthorization();                  // 9.
+Enforce access permissions
+                    app.UseSession();                        // 10.
+Maintain user sessions
+                    app.UseOutputCache();                    // 11.
+Cache processed outputs
+                    app.UseRateLimiter();                    // 12.
+Apply rate limiting
+                    app.MapControllers();                    // 13.
+Endpoint execution (Controller/Action)
+                    app.Run();

+             ```
+   3. **Filters** :-
+      - Filters pre/post logic in the request processing pipeline, such as before an action method is called or after a response is generated.
+      - Independent Logic like logging, caching, validation, or error handling.

+        **Types of Filters as Per Priority**:-
+         - **Authorization Filters** :- Proority of ExtionExecute before any other filter to determine if the user is authorized to access the resource.
+         - **Resource Filters** :- Execute after authorization but before model binding.
+Used for caching or modifying the request.
+         - **Action Filters** :- Execute before and after an action method.
+Used for logging, validation, etc.
+         - **Exception Filters** :- Handle unhandled exceptions thrown during action execution.
+         - **Result Filters** :- Execute before and after the action result is executed.
+Used for modifying the response.

+        Syntax:-
+               ```csharp
+                    [Authorize]
+                    public class ProductsController : ControllerBase
+                    {
+                        // Action methods
+                    }
+               ```

-  1. **Controller** :-
+  4. **Controller** :-

      Each Controller,
        - **ControllerBase class** :- Controller is derived class of ControllerBase class which internal handles the incoming HTTP requests and outgoing HTTP responses.
 It provides various methods and properties to work with HTTP requests and responses, such as accessing request headers, query parameters, and request body data.
 It also provides methods for returning different types of responses, such as JSON, XML, or plain text.
        - **APIController Attribute** :- This attribute is used to indicate that a class is a Web API controller.
 It provides additional functionality and behavior specific to Web API controllers, such as attribute routing, automatic model validation and response formatting.

-  2. **Dependency Injection (DI)** :-

-     - **Service Registration** :- In the Program.cs file, services are registered with the dependency injection container using the builder.Services collection.
-This allows you to configure and manage dependencies for your application.
-     - **Service Resolution** :- When a controller or other component requires a service, it can request it through constructor injection.
-The dependency injection container will automatically resolve and provide the required service instance.
-     - **Service Lifetimes** :- Services can be registered with different lifetimes, such as Singleton (one instance for the entire application), Scoped (one instance per request), or Transient (a new instance each time it is requested).
-This allows you to control the lifecycle of your services based on your application's needs.

 ***
 ***